PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Yes," said Dimsbury, "if you are quite through?"
 Boltac looked down and away.
 "TEAR HIM LIMB FROM LIMB!"

 There was nowhere to run.
 There was nothing to do.
-As the first Orc advanced, Boltac turned to Samga and said, "Sorry, I thought that would work."
+As the first Orc advanced, Boltac turned to Samga, "Sorry, I thought that would work."

 Snarling, the front line of Orcs reached for Boltac.
 Their claws and tusks searched through savage arcs for the soft, fat flesh of the Merchant.
 But before Boltac was torn open, the biggest Orc of all let out a long howl of pain.
 The other Orcs stopped to watch as the largest of them grasped its stomach and collapsed to the floor.
 Then another fell, and then another, until all of them were lying on the floor, writhing in pain.